Selam-a11y/Algorithms-for-Massive-Data/README.md

 ## How to Run Locally

-The local notebook is available in `LinkAnalysisProject_JNotebook.ipynb`.
+The local notebook is available in `LinkAnalysisProject_JNotebook.ipynb` in the folder above.

 1. Install dependencies:
 ```bash